 A typical day starts around 5:30 am with about 10 hours of manual labor outside to warm up.
-As soon as I get home I kick off the work boots and go running anywhere from 4-12 miles.
-After that I would try to get in 10-20 miles on my skates unless it was Wednesday in which case I’d be shredding whatever park we picked that week for Wednesday Night Skate.
-There were days with more or less miles but that was an average weekday.
+As soon as I get home, I kick off the work boots and go running anywhere from 4-12 miles.
+After that, I would try to get in 10-20 miles on my skates unless it was Wednesday, in which case I’d be shredding whatever park we picked that week for Wednesday Night Skate.
+There were days with more or fewer miles, but that was an average weekday.

 What were the most challenging moments for you this year?